 - tobacco labelling – tobacco products must carry required health warnings which comprise graphic images, warning messages, explanatory messages and information messages.

-The NSW Minister for Innovation and Better Regulation can also make information standards that apply only in NSW under the Fair Trading Regulation 2012, in addition to any standards under the ACL.
+The NSW Minister for Better Regulation and Innovation can also make information standards that apply only in NSW under the Fair Trading Regulation 2019, in addition to any standards under the ACL.

 Australian governments can also regulate consumer goods or product-related services through mandatory safety standards.
 Go to the product and service safety page for more information.